5010 Assistant Director, University Communications

 2. Works with deans, administrators, and faculty to promote a positive image of the University by gathering and placing University news stories in targeted news media at the local, state and national level, identifying expert contacts on news events and arranging interviews between faculty and appropriate news media to further promote the University and make it easier for the news media to cover the University.

-3. Helps promote the University to alumni, donor, and internal audiences by preparing feature stories for University publications including alumni and employee publications and assisting in the gathering and editing of material for those publications.
+3. Helps promote the University to alumni, donor, and internal audiences by preparing feature stories for University publications including alumni, research, and employee publications and assisting in the gathering and editing of material for those publications.

 4. Promotes academic accomplishments and expertise by producing weekly radio programs for dissemination to regional radio stations.